 We offer a lot of tours at the hotel and I try to go on all of them so I know of them first hand.
-I had been saving the Maya Immersion tour to do with my mom during her visit in January.
+I had been saving the Maya Immersion tour to do with my mom.
 We have both always been very crafty, so I was especially excited to take her to the basket weaving demonstration.
 And, of course, I took the kids along so they could be with Nana and learn about the Maya culture too.

 We drove to Big Falls which is south of Hopkins by about 1.5 hours.
 It is in the Toledo district.
 Our first stop was to the house of a woman named Anita who created the Living Maya Experience tour.
 The tour was held in a thatched roof building that was right next to where her parents live.
 Her family was busy cooking and chatting just a couple feet away from us as we learned about Maya culture.
 She showed us the traditional clothing for two different Maya groups that live in Belize, the Kekchi and Mopan.
 She also showed us some items used in the home such as a baby play pen, instruments and cooking tools.
 I really enjoyed talking with Anita, she would answer any question we had and it felt like she had welcomed us into her home.

 Her son took over the tour for a bit, showing us the musical instruments, while Anita got lunch started.
 She was making corn tortillas and started by grinding the corn which has already been boiled in water.
 Fay and Rex tried grinding the corn on the traditional stone.